kristinemlarson/gnssrefl/tests/smm3_use.md

 <img src="smm3-default.png" width="500" />

+Periodogram traces in gray means the code did not find a significant RH peak.
 Why does this not look like the periodogram results from my web app?
-Look closely. smm3 is ~16 meters above the ice sheet - and this far exceeds the code default of 6 meters.
+Look closely. smm3 is ~14 meters above the ice sheet - and this far exceeds the code default of 6 meters.
 You need to reset the allowed reflector heights.
 Modify your call to **quickLook**, using RH mask of 8-20 meters.
 Also change the elevation angle mask to 5-15.

 - *quickLook smm3 2020 106 -h1 8 -h2 20 -e1 5 -e2 15*

 <img src="smm3-sensible.png" width="500" />

-Notice that instead of strong peaks center at a single RH value, there is quite a bit of spread in the northwest quadrant.
+Notice that instead of strong peaks center at a single RH value, there is quite a bit of spread in the northwest and northeast quadrants.
 That is because the reflection area is more complex (and maybe also reflecting off things that are not snow).

 ### Steps for Longer Analysis: